jbottigliero/webpack-simple-kit/README.md

 > I did this more than once... so now, it's a repository.

 Many of the webpack starter kits out there are pretty verbose, and come with quite a few default loaders.
-In the cases where I just wanted to spin up something simple I felt like I was better off starting with an empty directory.
+In the cases where I just wanted to spin up something simple I felt like I was better off starting with an empty directory...

 This repository reflects what I would usually wind up with before branching off into specifics.